 By gamifying its loyalty program, Torrid ensures that the brand engagement is at an all-time high even if the customers are not ready to re-purchase at the moment.

 The Body Shop is a brand that is well known for its commitment to corporate social responsibility, and the company perceives loyalty programs differently.
 Although it follows the common shop-more-to-earn-more model, the “Love Your Body Club” loyalty program acts more like a community.

 The Body Shop’s mission statement focuses on inclusivity, and the customers gain one point for each dollar they spend.
-Along with it, the customers get invited to membership events and they receive a $10 worth reward on their birthday or when they hit the 100 points mark.
-But what sets The Body Shop apart is that the customers can opt to use their points as discounts or donate them for charity as per their wish.
+Along with it, the customers get invited to membership events and they receive a $10 worth of rewards on their birthday or when they hit the 100 points mark.
+But what sets The Body Shop apart is that the customers can opt to use their points as discounts or donate them to charity as per their wish.

 As a seller, if you are passionate about social and environmental causes, you can take a leaf out of The Body Shop’s book and implement loyalty programs that will help you bring about a change in society.

 Loyalty programs are much more than thinly-veiled marketing gimmicks in these unpredictable times.
 They play a crucial role in protecting your most valuable customers and inspire them to be an integral part of your brand.
 They create desire, spark conversations, and aid you by bringing value to your brand.

 But creating an effective and innovative loyalty program takes incredible work behind the scenes.
 You need to dedicate time and effort to understand the customer requirements and align them with your loyalty program.
 The examples that we have mentioned in this blog post will help you gain a basic understanding of loyalty programs and how they offer value to the members.
 Use them for inspiration and create unique programs that will complement your brand image.